 Roving is the thick wool or fiber that yarn spinners use to create the many different types of beautiful yarn that crocheters use.
 You can buy roving in yarn stores and at fiber festivals.
 And if you want to, you can crochet with it just the way that it is.
 Here you'll find tips, information, and links to several roving crochet patterns.

-Roving is really thick, so it's best used for chunky crochet projects.
+Roving is thick, so it's best used for chunky crochet projects.
 Projects that you want to be plush are perfect projects for roving crochet.
 Crochet with roving when you're making warm winter clothing and accessories and cozy items for the home like blankets and pillows.
 Expression Fiber Arts has a free roving rug crochet pattern made with beautiful merino wool roving.

 Large Hooks or Finger Crochet

 Roving is chunky so you'll want to use large crochet hooks when working with roving.
 The roving itself will vary greatly in terms of size, so there is a range of hook sizes you can use; sometimes a J or K will work and sometimes you'll want to go as large as an S, for example.
-Some people, myself included, find that it's difficult to work with these larger, clumsier crochet hooks.
+Some people find that it's difficult to work with these larger, clumsier crochet hooks.
 In that case, you might want to consider trying finger crochet.
 Finger crochet is also great with roving because roving tends to be soft and comfy on the hands!

 Gauge Doesn't Matter

-Roving doesn't have a specific yarn weight as yarn does, so you're not going to know exactly what you're going to get in terms of gauge.
+Roving doesn't have a specific yarn weight as the yarn does, so you're not going to know exactly what you're going to get in terms of gauge.
 That's why roving is well-suited to projects where gauge doesn't matter so much, including crochet scarves, blankets, and stuffed toys.
-If the gauge does matter, you can still use roving, but you'll definitely have to do a gauge swatch.
+If the gauge does matter, you can still use roving, but you'll have to do a gauge swatch.

 It Can Be Made Thinner

 Crochet roving doesn't have to be used in the exact thickness that it arrives to you as.
 You can part it and wind it into balls of thinner roving, which will still make bulky yarn but you'll get more yardage out of it.
-DudleySpinner gives a good description of splitting roving multiple times down to "pencil-size" thickness.
+DudleySpinner gives a good description of splitting roving multiple times down to "pencil-sized" thickness.

 Working in the Round